csound-flossmanual/csound-floss/book/05-i-fourier-analysis-spectral-processing.md

 Working with _pvsanal_ to create an f-signal is easy and straightforward.
 But if we are using an already existing sound file, we are missing one of the interesting possibilities in working with FFT: time stretching.
-This we can obtain most simple when we use&nbsp;
+This we can obtain most simple when we use [pvstanal](https://csound.com/docs/manual/pvstanal.html) instead.
-[pvstanal](https://csound.com/docs/manual/pvstanal.html) instead.
 The _t_ in _pvs**t**anal_ stands for _table_.
 This opcode performs FFT on a sound which has been loaded in a